raffylopez/GithubUsers-iOS/README.md

 5. Please indicate which bonus tasks (see next section) have you completed.

+## Raf's notes:

+- The project uses Carthage for dependency management.
+(UPDATED 2021-05-28: Carthage binaries now included with project for quick builds.
+Should prevent `No Such Module` errors when `carthage update` is not executed prior)
+- Scroll to top implemented by tapping on navbar title icon
+- Image color inversion routine may slow down list rendering (may need a refresh due to image caching)
+- Debug flags can be activated in AppConfig.plist, including visual reloading of table cell data
+- In line with requirements, the app uses `DispatchSemaphore`s to ensure that only one network call is performed at a time for each server source.
+This means that image loading happens sequentially and synchronously, and is by nature slower than when performed asynchronously.
+Verbosity to indicate which image is downloading at the moment can be displayed by enabling verbose network calls in AppConfig.plist (`DBG_VERBOSE_NETWORK_CALLS`).

 ## BONUS

-- __[OK] Exponential backoff ​must be used ​​when trying to reload the data__
+- __[ ✓ OK] Exponential backoff ​must be used ​​when trying to reload the data__

     Exponential backoff used for reloading stale data when HTTP server failure occurs to avoid pommeling the backend.
 Transport errors are handled by periodic async connectivity timer

-- __[OK] Any data fetch should utilize ​Result types.​__
+- __[ ✓ OK] Any data fetch should utilize ​Result types.​__

-- __[OK] CoreData stack implementation must use ​two managed contexts​ - 1.​main context​ to be used for reading data and feeding into UI 2. write (​background) context​ - that is used for writing data.__
+- __[ ✓ OK] CoreData stack implementation must use ​two managed contexts​ - 1.​main context​ to be used for reading data and feeding into UI 2. write (​background) context​ - that is used for writing data.__

    Private background MOC for write queries, viewContext for read queries

-- __[OK] All CoreData ​write​ queries must be ​queued​ while allowing one concurrent query at__ any time.
+- __[ ✓ OK] All CoreData ​write​ queries must be ​queued​ while allowing one concurrent query at__ any time.

    Uses `performAndWait` with private MOC to synchronize on writing

-- __[OK] Coordinator and/or MVVM patterns are used.__
+- __[ ✓ OK] Coordinator and/or MVVM patterns are used.__

    Utilizes MVVM

-- __[OK] Users list UI must be done in code and Profile - with Interface Builder.__
+- __[ ✓ OK] Users list UI must be done in code and Profile - with Interface Builder.__

     VFL and layout anchor constraints for home (code), storyboard for profile

-- __[OK] Items in users list are greyed out a bit for seen profiles (seen status being saved to db).__
+- __[ ✓ OK] Items in users list are greyed out a bit for seen profiles (seen status being saved to db).__

-- __[OK] The app has to support ​dark mode​__
+- __[ ✓ OK] The app has to support ​dark mode​__

-- __[OK] Empty views such as list items (while data is still loading) should have Loading__ Shimmer aka ​Skeletons​ ~ [https://miro.medium.com/max/4000/0\*s7uxK77a0FY43NLe.png](https://miro.medium.com/max/4000/0*s7uxK77a0FY43NLe.png)​​resembling​ final views​.__
+- __[ ✓ OK] Empty views such as list items (while data is still loading) should have Loading__ Shimmer aka ​Skeletons​ ~ [https://miro.medium.com/max/4000/0\*s7uxK77a0FY43NLe.png](https://miro.medium.com/max/4000/0*s7uxK77a0FY43NLe.png)​​resembling​ final views​.__

    Partially implemented.
 Profile view uses shimmer

-## Raf's notes:

-- Scroll to top implemented by tapping on navbar title icon
-- Image color inversion routine may slow down list rendering (may need a refresh due to image caching)
-- Debug flags can be activated in AppConfig.plist, including visual reloading of table cell data

 ## Reference Specs (All tasks complete)